pwr/KSP/docs/devices.md

 ----------------------

 The scripts in `tools/kindle4nt/ksp-config/` can be used to update the Kindle's internal configuration without the need to SSH in.
-It *should* be safe, and if you break something, it *should* allow you to fix a broken configuration.
-But... it works on my device.
+It *should* be safe, but... it works on my device.
 I can make no other guarantees.

 In any case, if you _do_ have SSH enabled on your Kindle, and want to make the necessary changes yourself, you can just skip to the next section.